bjzhush/zend/README.md

 zend
 ====

-A initialized zend framework here so I can quickly begin a project  from it
+A initialized zend project here so I can quickly begin a project  from it

-1.config db
-  v applicaton/configs/applicaton.ini
+1. Base_Registry::getDb() added